keithalewis/math/sum.md

 See [@KarShr1991] Section 3.2.

 A derivative instrument is a contract.
-The seller is obligated to to pay and receive cash flows specified in the contract the buyer agrees to.
+The seller is obligated to to satisfy cash flows specified in the contract the buyer agrees to.
 The fundamental problem every sell side trader faces the first day on the job is when and how many market instruments to buy in order to manage risk.